Redouane64/redouane64/README.md

 ### Hi there 👋

+### I use .NET and NodeJS to build stuff. :rocket:

 <!--
 **Redouane64/redouane64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.